CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 The Miner's Exchange operates as a trading post where local miners have their valuable discoveries weighed, measured, and compensated.
 In the absence of local governance, the exchange serves as an unofficial records office, recording claims to various streams and excavations throughout the region.
 While Tuntin isn't experiencing a full-scale gold rush, hidden wealth in nearby streams and valleys supports numerous independent prospectors.

-The guildmaster is Halia Thornton, a determined and strategic human woman.
+The guildmaster is Halia Thornton, a determined and strategic mudblood woman.
 Her aspirations extend beyond mere commerce, and she acts as a de facto governing authority within the town.
 Additionally, Halia is an agent of the Zhentarim, an influential organization aiming to exert clandestine control over the North by means of wealth and influence.
 Halia works progressively to assert her influence in Tuntin and can become a valuable patron to the characters if they avoid conflicting with her.

 Halia is unaware of Mountainmaw Castle's location but has heard rumors that the Redbrands employ a Vermkin minion.
 She suggests the Vermkin might hold information about the castle's whereabouts.
 She leverages this information to persuade the characters to help her deal with the Redbrands.